-We prioritise applications from international non EU students who have applied by 7 August 2015 and who meet our general eligibility criteria.
+We prioritise applications from students with a home address outside the UK who have applied by August 2017 and who meet our general eligibility criteria.

-We are unable to provide a room to every other first-year student that applies and meets our eligibility criteria as we receive many more applications than we have rooms.
+We do our best to accommodate everyone who wants a room in our halls but we often receive more applications than we have rooms.
 We will provide information and assistance to find other sources of accommodation for those students who are not allocated a place in halls.